mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 <!-- In Chapter x, I outlined in broad strokes areas of the landscape of computer game design and programming (CGD&P) -->
 <!-- While the work of Waite and Sentence begins to address sociocultural aspects of teaching programming [@sentance_teaching_2019; @hwang_using_2023], this work is limited in scope and invites further exploration. -->

+Chapter 1, outlined needs of the study within a problem framing which addressed barriers to participation of technical, guided pedagogies and cultural apsects.
+This chapter has outlined some promising pedagogical approaches in research in CGD&P and digital making more broadly but also located gaps meriting more investigation.

 This section returns to the guiding research questions in relation to the existing gaps in the research landscape which invite further study.
-In broad terms the review and surrounding work of Kafai and Burke [@kafai_constructionist_2015; @kafai_connected_2016] cite a relative deficit in research addressing game making compared to game making and within that a relative dearth of studies addressing social and cultural pedagogies.
-The second point is confirmed in Denner et al's later systemic review [@denner_does_2019].

 <!--